 In order to promote young academics in the field of future-oriented research, the Netzwerk Zukunftsforschung awards outstanding master’s theses once a year.

 Conditions of participation for 2022

 Master’s theses from all disciplines, especially futurology, will be considered, provided they deal with a question or problem explicitly related to the future and address it scientifically.
 The theses must have already been reviewed and evaluated with an overall grade of 1.7 or better.
 The peer review must not have taken place more than 2 years ago.
 Papers may be submitted on an ongoing basis.
-The deadline for the next competition is 16 May 2022.
+Deadline for the current contest was May 16, 2022.

 The master’s thesis should be written in German and assessed at a university in a German-speaking country.
 Exceptions are possible in justified cases, e.g. if a thesis was submitted to a university in a German-speaking country but in English language.

 The evaluation and selection of the winner will be carried out by several members of the Netzwerk Zukunftsforschung.
 Only master theses submitted to the Netzwerk Zukunftsforschung for this purpose can be considered.

 - an abstract of the work and justification for the submission;

 - a brief curriculum vitae of the author;